trueleo/me.trueleo.cuteshapes/README.md

 ![wallpaper_preview](https://raw.githubusercontent.com/trueleo/me.trueleo.cuteshapes/master/contents/preview/preview.png)

+If you find any bug report an issue.
+Pull requests are welcomed.

 *ToDos:*
 + ~add config menu for settings page~
-+ add logo of popular distros
++ ~add logo of popular distros~
-+ allow choosing own png, jpeg or svg background
++ ~allow choosing own png, jpeg or svg background~
-+ basic layouts and shape options.
-+ add pulse, radius and color configurations in settings
++ some layout options
++ Can we make random shapes appear when clicked ? ( Need Research )